paulstothard/genotype_conversion_file_builder/README.md

 2. Examine the 'FORWARD' column in the two rows from step 1 to find the row where the value of 'FORWARD' is 'G': the 'TOP' transformation is simply the value in the 'TOP' column of this row.
 3. Examine the 'FORWARD' column in the two rows from step 1 to find the row where the value of 'FORWARD' is 'C': the 'TOP' transformation is simply the value in the 'TOP' column of this row.

+Note that TOP, FORWARD, and DESIGN values are not provided for Affymetrix panels.

 The columns are as follows:

-* marker\_name - name of marker, from manifest file.
+* marker\_name - the name of the marker, from the manifest file.
-* alt\_marker\_name - additional name of marker, from manifest file.
+* alt\_marker\_name - the additional name of the marker, from the manifest file.
-* AB - allele in Illumina's A/B format.
+* AB - the allele in Illumina's A/B format.
-* TOP - allele in Illumina's TOP format.
+* TOP - the allele in Illumina's TOP format.
-* FORWARD - allele in Illumina's FORWARD format.
+* FORWARD - the allele in Illumina's FORWARD format.
-* DESIGN - allele in Illumina's DESIGN format.
+* DESIGN - the allele in Illumina's DESIGN format.
-* PLUS - allele in Illumina's PLUS format.
-This value is not parsed from the manifest file but instead determined by BLAST between the variant flanking sequence and the reference genome.
-This value represents how the allele would appear on the forward strand of the reference genome if the reference genome had this allele.
+* PLUS - the allele in Illumina's PLUS format.
+This value is not parsed from the manifest file but instead determined by a BLAST alignment between the variant flanking sequence and the reference genome.
+This value represents how the allele would appear following transformation to the forward strand of the reference genome.
+Note that this value does not indicate whether the reference genome sequence actually contains this allele.
 * VCF - a value of 'REF' in this column indicates that this allele appears on the forward strand of the reference genome, while a value of 'ALT' indicates that it does not.

-### Sample conversion file content:
+#### Sample conversion file content:

 ```
 marker_name,alt_marker_name,AB,TOP,FORWARD,DESIGN,PLUS,VCF